New York Yankees: 1960–1964: Mantle and Maris

 Mickey Mantle (1931–1995) was one of the franchise's most celebrated hitters, highlighted by his 1956 Triple Crown and World Series championship.

 Arnold Johnson, owner of the Kansas City Athletics, was a longtime business associate of Yankees co-owners Del Webb and Dan Topping.
 Because of this "special relationship" with the Yankees, he traded young players to them in exchange for cash and aging veterans.
 Invariably, these trades ended up being heavily tilted in the Yankees' favor, leading to accusations that the Athletics were little more than a Yankees farm team at the major league level.
 Kansas City had been home to the Yankees' top farm team, the Kansas City Blues, for almost 20 years before the Athletics moved there from Philadelphia in 1954.

 In 1960, Charles O. Finley purchased the Athletics and put an end to the trades with the Yankees.
-At that point, however, the Yankees had already strengthened their supply of future prospects, which included a young outfielder named Roger Maris.
+At that point the Yankees had already strengthened their supply of future prospects, which included a young outfielder named Roger Maris.
 In 1960, Maris led the league in slugging percentage, RBI, and extra-base hits.
-He finished second in home runs (one behind Mickey Mantle) and total bases, and won a Gold Glove, which garnered enough votes for the American League MVP award.
+He finished second in home runs, one behind Mickey Mantle, and total bases, and won a Gold Glove, which garnered enough votes for the American League MVP award.

-The year 1961 was one of the most memorable in Yankees history.
+1961 was one of the most memorable years in Yankees history.
 Mantle and Maris hit home runs at a fast pace and became known as the "M&M Boys".
 Ultimately, a severe hip infection forced Mantle to leave the lineup at the end of the regular season.
 Maris continued though, and on October 1, the last day of the regular season, he hit home run number 61, surpassing Babe Ruth's single-season home run record of 60.
 However, MLB Commissioner Ford Frick decreed that since Maris had played in a 162-game season, and Ruth (in 1927) had played in a 154-game season.
 They were considered two separate records for 30 years, until MLB reversed course and stated Maris held the record alone.
-His record would be broken by Mark McGwire, who hit 70 home runs in 1998.
-Maris held the American League record until 2022 when Aaron Judge hit 62.
+His record was broken by Mark McGwire, who hit 70 home runs in 1998.
+Maris held the American League record until 2022, when Aaron Judge hit 62.